zxmmxzzxmmxz/OrderMadeSimple/README.md

 Objectives:
 * OrderMadeSimple is a web-app mainly focuses on providing a sales and intraction system for restaurant.

+Features:
-Managers are able to manage food/ input order.
+* Managers are able to manage food/ input order.
 * Customers can input order, check reservation, and restaurant information.
 * The input orders will put into a automatic queue in the kitchen.
 * Chef in the kitchen can access the orders in the queue and modify the status of the orders.